 When we form an Arizona nonprofit corporation we act as the corporation’s statutory agent for the first year at no charge.
 If the corporation wants KEYTLaw, LLC, to continue as its statutory agent after the first year we will send it a bill for the $99 annual fee.
 The corporation is free to replace KEYTLaw, LLC, as its statutory agent at any time.
 If the corporation does not pay an annual statutory agent fee KEYTLaw, LLC, will resign as the corporation’s statutory agent and the corporation will have 30 days thereafter to appoint a new statutory agent or the Arizona Corporation Commission will terminate the corporation’s existence.

 If we did not form your nonprofit corporation it can hire KEYTLaw, LLC, to be its statutory agent.
-To hire KEYTLaw, LLC, to be the statutory agent for an Arizona nonprofit corporation for $99/year and/or to use our address as the corporation’s known place of business for $100/year, complete and sign our online Statutory Agent Service Agreement.
+To hire KEYTLaw, LLC, to be the statutory agent for an Arizona nonprofit corporation for $99/year and/or to use our address as the corporation’s known place of business for $100/year, complete our Statutory Agent Questionnaire and pay the appropriate fee with your credit card using our secure web order form.

 KEYTLaw Address Service $100/Year

 We also offer an address service for nonprofits we form and those we do not form.
 All Arizona nonprofit corporations must have a place of business in Arizona, which can be a home address, business address, post office box or private mail box like that offered by the UPS store.
 The corporation’s address is a matter of pubic record on the ACC’s website.
 If your corporation does not have an address in Arizona or if it wants to keep its address off of the ACC’s website then it can purchase our address service for $100/year.
-To purchase this service complete and sign our online Address Service Agreement.
+To purchase this service complete our Questionnaire and pay the appropriate fee with your credit card using our secure web order form.

-When you file the articles of incorporation with the ACC, you must also submit a completed cover sheet (pdf).
+When you file the articles of incorporation with the Arizona Corporation Commission, one of the Arizona nonprofit corporation filing requirements is that you must submit a completed cover sheet.

 7. Prepare a Certificate of Disclosure